linnykoleh/Spring/Notes.md

 ```

 - You need to opt-in to auto-configuration by adding the `@EnableAutoConfiguration` or `@SpringBootApplication` annotations to one of your `@Configuration` classes
+- `@EnableAutoConfiguration` annotation enables Spring Boot auto-configuration.
+Spring Boot autoconfiguration attempts to create and configure Spring beans based on the
+  dependencies available on the class-path to allow developers to quickly get started with different technologies in a Spring Boot application and reducing boilerplate code and configuration.
+- Spring Boot does not do component scanning unless a configuration class, annotated with `@Configuration`, that is also annotated with the @ComponentScan annotation or an annotation, for
+  instance `@SpringBootApplication`, that is annotated with the `@ComponentScan` annotation.
+- The base package(s) which to scan for components can be specified using the basePackages element in the `@ComponentScan` annotation or by specifying one or more classes that are located in
+  the base package(s) to scan for components by using the basePackageClasses element.
+If none of the above elements are used, component scanning will take place using the package in
+  which the configuration class annotated with `@ComponentScan` as the base package.
+- **Starter POM** - the advantage of having starter POMs are that all the dependencies needed to get started
+  with a certain technology have been gathered.
+A developer can rest assured that there are no dependencies missing and that all the dependencies have versions that work well together.

 ### Testing with Spring Boot

 - `@SpringBootTest` - this annotation should be used on a test class that runs Spring Boot-based tests